Social Media Marketing basics

 When using any platform, keep these two things in mind:

-1) We are in an age of quick responses; only take on as much as you can respond to and respond to feedback (“likes”, “retweets”, etc) quickly.
+1) Our customers and clients expect quick responses; only take on as much as you can maintain and build a plan that enables you to respond to conversation and feedback (“likes”, “retweets”, etc) quickly.

-2) You should do your best to match the form and function of the platform you are using, i.e.: avoid auto-posting from one format to another.
-Twitter is about short content and images and having a conversation, Facebook can stomach longer posts, Instagram is all about hashtags and images.
-Matching form and function means that the message will be more compelling, it will be heard and sometimes your audience will do a lot of the heavy lifting for you by sharing your message with their network.
+2) Do your best to match the form and function of the platform you are using, i.e.: avoid auto-posting from one format to another.
+Twitter is about short content and images and a timely, sometimes location-based conversation; Facebook can stomach longer posts; Instagram is all about hashtags and images.
+Matching your content and channel will result in higher engagement rates.

 Saying “Yes and” & Taking Risks